 Group members will have different strengths and weaknesses, and each group will need to find ways to work together effectively.
 Essentially, each member of a team functions partly as a teacher, and partly as a student, of the other members of their team.
 This means that individual group members must respect and support each other, but they must also earn the respect of the others, and know when and how to ask for (and accept) their support.

 The final project is done in self-organized teams, but the earlier assignments are done in randomly-assigned teams, which is arguably a more realistic model.
 This is done to help you learn to collaborate effectively with anyone.

 After each team assignment, including the final project, each of the members will submit an individual evaluation of each member of their team, including themselves, on a 1 to 5 scale.
-The course also includes a few individual evaluations, such as the "Hello, World!" assignment and the mid-term exam.
+The course also includes a few individual evaluations, such as the "Hello, World!" assignment.
 But the bulk of the evaluation is based on group performance.

 It is well-understood that collective activities can be positive-sum, zero-sum, or negative-sum.
 Collaborative teamwork is intended to be very much positive-sum: "the whole is greater than the sum of its parts."
 But there are zero-sum and negative-sum pitfalls, that you must learn to identify and avoid.

 This course has the potential to be an outstanding experience, but you must make it so.